apache/drill/_docs/connect-a-data-source/plugins/090-mongodb-storage-plugin.md

           "enabled": false
         }
   ```

 {% include startnote.html %}27017 is the default port for `mongodb` instances.{% include endnote.html %}
 {% include startnote.html %}In some cases you will need an authentication to perform certain `mongodb` queries.
-You can add login and password directly to connection URL: 'mongodb://root:password@localhost:27017/'{% include endnote.html %}
+You can add login and password directly to connection URL: 'mongodb://root:password@localhost:27017/'.{% include endnote.html %}
+{% include startnote.html %}See more info [Connection String URI Format]({{site.baseurl}}https://docs.mongodb.com/v3.0/reference/connection-string/){% include endnote.html %}

   6. Click **Enable** to enable the storage plugin.

 ## Querying MongoDB